wqfeng/mentor_assessment/README.md

 	There is an old Chinese saying, *to teach someone how to fish is better than giving him fishes*.
 We are here to guide our students through solving problems on their own, not to give them the answer directly.
 This is the way to help you master the skill of problem solving.
 You may feel painful at the very beginning, you will get the joy of solving problems on your own once you get it.

-	TH: We can not give students answers directly due to some complaints.
+	TP: We can not give students answers directly due to some complaints.
 We have to follow the principles as a mentor.

 6. Margot's Strawberries